Madeira, a perfect destination…

 Breakfast was plenty and varied, and there was no noise coming from the airport.

 Despite all of this I wouldn’t rate it 5 star, apart from the staff, but this is my opinion.

 The swimming pool at the bottom of the cliff was really great, definitely challenging going down the tiny stairs with a baby in the carrier, but then we had it almost only for us.
 The swimming pool is built organically against the cliff and gets filled by the sea, but there is also the possibility to swim directly into the ocean.

-There are plenty of places to visit in Madeira to cover a week: Funchal is a really pretty small city and very enjoyable to walk through, cabo girao it is a lovely panoramic spot, a little bit touristic, but worth the visit, and of course the natural swimming pool at Porto Moniz.
+There are plenty of places and hidden gems to visit in Madeira to cover a week: Funchal is a really pretty small city and very enjoyable to walk through, cabo girao it is a lovely panoramic spot, a little bit touristic, but worth the visit, and of course the natural swimming pool at Porto Moniz.

 We would have liked to see more things in Madeira, but as a first trip with Liam and Santiago we were happy enough to take it easy, we decided to not venture with the many walks available, but I would definitely try them next time.

 There are also many opportunities to eat out; during this trip I didn’t want to book too many restaurants because I wasn’t sure how the boys would have been.
 The best restaurant we tried was Uva at the hotel de Vine.